CVI: Causes, diagnosis and modern treatment options

 4. avoid tight clothing

-Tight clothing around the legs or waist can restrict blood flow and should be avoided.
+Tight clothing in the area of the legs or waist can impede blood flow and should be avoided.
 Loose-fitting clothing supports blood circulation and reduces the risk of swelling and discomfort.

 5. stop smoking

-Smoking not only impairs lung and heart health, but also worsens blood circulation and increases the risk of thrombosis.
-Stopping smoking can slow down the progression of CVI and reduce the risk of serious complications.
+Smoking not only affects lung and heart health, but also worsens blood circulation and increases the risk of thrombosis.
+Quitting smoking can slow the progression of CVI and reduce the risk of serious complications.

 Conclusion

-Chronic venous insufficiency is a widespread and often underestimated condition that can lead to serious complications such as venous ulcers if left untreated.
-However, thanks to modern treatment methods such as VenaSeal (vein glue), radiofrequency ablation and endovenous laser therapy, patients can now be treated effectively and gently.
-Early diagnosis and treatment are crucial to halting the progression of the disease and improving quality of life.
-VenaZiel offers innovative and customized treatment options to provide optimal care for patients with CVI and varicosis.
+Chronic venous insufficiency is a widespread and often underestimated disease that, if left untreated, can lead to serious complications such as venous ulcers.
+Thanks to modern treatment methods such as VenaSeal (vein glue), radiofrequency ablation and endovenous laser therapy, patients can now be treated effectively and gently.
+Early diagnosis and therapy are crucial to stop the progression of the disease and improve the quality of life.
+VenaZiel offers innovative and tailored treatment options to provide optimal care for patients with CVI and varicosis.